rooiss/tourney/README.md

 - [x] search for team members
 - [x] condtionally render add button if user doesn't exist
 - [ ] add a remove teammate from the setTeammate state
+- [ ] get the values from the teammates state somehow...

 # back end

 - [ ] validation for team name, no dupes, no empty string
+- [ ] team router
+  - [ ] post for creating new team
+- [ ] team store
+  - [ ] store function that creates new team

 ## NodeMailer verification